Idotea neglecta G. O. Sars, 1897

 Idotea are relatively large, conspicuous and common marine isopods with oval or oblong bodies.
 Although they often have striking colours and patterns, these are not particularly useful for distinguishing between the various species.
 Rather, identification should be based on characteristics of the antennae, the coxal plates and the pleotelson.

 Males of I. neglecta grow up to 30 mm in length, whilst females reach 16 mm.
-The body of this species is relatively broad, and the pleotelson is keeled and has concave, convergent sides, rounded shoulders and a single rounded point.
+The body of this species is relatively broad, and the pleotelson is keeled and has slightly convex, convergent sides, rounded shoulders and a single rounded point.
 The antennules extend to the end of the third segment of the peduncle, whilst the coxal plates are wide and extend from the front to the back of pereonites 2 or 3 to 7.
 Body colouring and patterning vary, but is often fairly uniformly brown.

 Distribution and Habitat